0CTYSA/Phish-report-API/readme.md

 # Phish Report Automation Tool

-## Descripción
+## Description

-Este script en Python está diseñado para automatizar el proceso de reportar URLs potencialmente maliciosas a través de la API de [Phish.Report](https://takedown.phish.report/docs).
-Facilita el envío de informes de phishing en masa y almacena los resultados en archivos JSON dentro de una carpeta local.
+This Python script is designed to automate the process of reporting potentially malicious URLs through the [Phish.Report](https://takedown.phish.report/docs) API.
+It facilitates mass phishing report submissions and stores the results in JSON files within a local folder.

-## Características
+## Features

-- **Reporte en Masa**: Permite reportar hasta 10 URLs a la vez.
+- **Mass Reporting**: Allows you to report up to 10 URLs at a time.
-- **Automatización de Takedowns**: Inicia automáticamente los procesos de takedown para URLs identificadas como maliciosas.
+- **Takedown Automation**: Automatically initiates takedown processes for URLs identified as malicious.
-- **Almacenamiento Local de Resultados**: Guarda la información de contacto de abuso y las respuestas del takedown en archivos JSON.
+- **Local Result Storage**: Saves abuse contact information and takedown responses in JSON files.

-## Pre-requisitos
+## Prerequisites

-Para utilizar este script, necesitas lo siguiente:
+To use this script, you need the following:

 - Python 3
-- `requests` biblioteca instalada en Python (instala usando `pip install requests`)
+- `requests` library installed in Python (install using `pip install requests`)
-- `json` bibliteca instalada en python (instala usando `pip install json`)
+- `json` library installed in Python (install using `pip install json`)
-- Una clave API válida de Phish.Report
+- A valid Phish.Report API key

-## Configuración
+## Setup

-1. Clona este repositorio o descarga los archivos en tu máquina local.
+1. Clone this repository or download the files to your local machine.
-2. Abre el script en tu IDE o editor de texto favorito y reemplaza `'your_real_api_key_here'` con tu clave API real.
+2. Open the script in your favorite IDE or text editor and replace `'your_real_api_key_here'` with your actual API key.
-3. Asegúrate de que las bibliotecas `requests` y `json` esten instaladas.
+3. Ensure that the `requests` and `json` libraries are installed.

-## Uso
+## Usage

-Para ejecutar el script, sigue estos pasos:
+To run the script, follow these steps:

-1. Abre una terminal o línea de comandos.
+1. Open a terminal or command prompt.
-2. Navega hasta el directorio donde se encuentra el script.
+2. Navigate to the directory where the script is located.
-3. Ejecuta el script con `python repph.py`.
+3. Run the script with `python repph.py`.
-4. Sigue las instrucciones en pantalla para ingresar las URLs que deseas reportar.
+4. Follow the on-screen instructions to input the URLs you want to report.
-5. Revisa la carpeta "resultados" para ver los archivos JSON con los detalles de los reportes.
+5. Check the "results" folder to view the JSON files containing the report details.

-## `.gitignore` Configuración
+## `.gitignore` Configuration

-Se ha configurado un archivo `.gitignore` para excluir la carpeta 'resultados' y su contenido del repositorio.
+A `.gitignore` file has been configured to exclude the 'results' folder and its contents from the repository.

-## Advertencia
+## Warning

-Utiliza este script con cautela y asegúrate de que solo se reporten URLs que hayas verificado como maliciosas.
+Use this script with caution and ensure that only URLs you have verified as malicious are reported.

-## Soporte
+## Support

-Si encuentras algún problema o tienes alguna sugerencia, por favor abre un issue en este repositorio.
+If you encounter any issues or have suggestions, please open an issue in this repository.